mmmmmmilo/JavaGUI-PWR/README.md

-# Academic Programming Projects Repository
+# Java GUI Applications: University Projects Suite

 A collection of university-level Java applications developed for the **Programming Languages** course.
 Each sub-project explores core concepts of the Java programming language, ranging from graphical user interfaces (Swing/AWT) to graphics processing, and multi-threaded, real-time concurrent simulation systems.

----

 ## Repository Overview